sul-dlss-deprecated/robot-master/README.md

 in pseudo-code:

-    foreach repository do
+    foreach repository r do
-      foreach workflow do
+      foreach workflow w do
-        foreach process-step do
+        foreach process-step s do
+          foreach lane l do
-          if queues need jobs then within transaction do jobs = fetch N jobs with 'ready' status by priority from workflow service jobs.each do |job|
+            if queue for step s lane l need jobs then within transaction do jobs = fetch N jobs with 'ready' status from lane l step s from workflow service jobs.each do |job|
                 mark job as 'queued' in workflow service end
             end
             jobs.each do |job|
               enqueue job into Resque queue
+              -- later job runs
             end
-          foreach job in /failed queue do
-            mark job status as 'error' in workflow service if not already marked end
+          end
         end
       end